You can sign up to our LinkedIn newsletter here

 We explore what ‘enough’ means both in the 8 Essentials 30-day challenge (see http://8essentials.biz/) and in some of other blogs about the different life stage at which you want to adopt a Portfolio Executive workstyle.

 But that fear ‘Can I earn enough?’ is something that I come up against again and again as I talk to people transitioning to a Portfolio Executive workstyle.
 The ‘earn enough’ usually has 2 parts to it.
 The first is can I earn enough now and the second is can I earn enough when I’ve developed my portfolio.

 Can I earn enough now?

 Let’s address the ‘earn enough now’ question first of all.
-Interims and independent consultants have been very challenged during the COVID crisis and with the new rigours of IR35.
+Interims and independent consultants have been very challenged during the COVID crisis and with continuing uncertainty about IR35.
 But I have always come across people who have had a dry patch as an interim or as an independent consultant when very little or no work has been available.
 For these people, the ‘earn enough now’ is really about the alternative to continually reducing their savings or waiting for that day when they have to substantially alter their lifestyle.

 The key thing that I remind them of is that what they are doing now is not working!
 They are not finding the interim role or consulting assignment that meets their income expectations.
 It’s just not happening.
 For how long can you expect to carry on doing the same thing and get a different result?